elap733/NBA-Injuries-Analysis/README.md

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_missed_games_serious_injuries_c2018.png)
 *Fig.6: Count of **missed games due to serious injuries** each season.
 [Note: Excludes "non-injury" events including missed games due to personal reasons, rest, sickness; Excludes injuries affecting players averaging less than 10 minutes per game].*

+While these plots provide evidence to support my original hypothesis, further data exploration is necessary to  understand why this behavior is occuring.
+It may simply be due to randonmess of injuries (a serious injury at the start of the season will result in more missed games than an injury near the end of the season) or it could a real trend that might give the teams and players cause for concern.

 #### Injury Types

 The next thing we can look at is the type of injuries that are occuring.
 Figure 7 is a word cloud representation of the injury "notes" provided with each injury transaction.